Revelation999/mp2/README.md

 ## Specification of Program Behavior

 ### Logger and Tamper-Resistant Log (Blockchain)
-The Logger has 4 methods that define its behavior.
+The Logger has 3 methods that define its behavior.

-1) `newBlock()` appends the newly approved block onto the blockchain.
-2) `UpdateBlock()` creates the next to-be-solved block on the blockchain and sends it to all the miners to be mined.
+1) `UpdateBlock()` creates the next to-be-solved block on the blockchain and sends it to all the miners to be mined.
-3) `CheckNonce()` confirms whether the proposed puzzle solution fits the target difficulty value.
+2) `CheckNonce()` confirms whether the proposed puzzle solution fits the target difficulty value.
-4) `ListenForUpdate()` runs in a `Go-routine` and calls `CheckNonce()` on any proposed puzzle solution that is sent by a miner into the logger’s channel.
+3) `ListenForUpdate()` runs in a `Go-routine` and calls `CheckNonce()` on any proposed puzzle solution that is sent by a miner into the logger’s channel.

 ### Miners and Mining (Puzzle Solving)
 The Miners have 2 methods that define their behavior.